kenaniah/sidekiq-status/README.md

 end
 ```

-As of version 0.8.0, _only jobs that include `Sidekiq::Status::Worker`_ will have their statuses tracked.
-Previous versions of this gem used to track statuses for all jobs, even when `Sidekiq::Status::Worker` was not included.
+Note: _only jobs that include `Sidekiq::Status::Worker`_ will have their statuses tracked.

 To overwrite expiration on a per-worker basis, write an expiration method like the one below: